 وَإِذْ أَخَذَ اللَّهُ مِيثَاقَ النَّبِيِّينَ لَمَا آتَيْتُكُمْ مِنْ كِتَابٍ وَحِكْمَةٍ ثُمَّ جَاءَكُمْ رَسُولٌ مُصَدِّقٌ لِمَا مَعَكُمْ لَتُؤْمِنُنَّ بِهِ وَلَتَنْصُرُنَّهُ قَالَ أَأَقْرَرْتُمْ وَأَخَذْتُمْ عَلَىٰ ذَٰلِكُمْ إِصْرِي قَالُوا أَقْرَرْنَا قَالَ فَاشْهَدُوا وَأَنَا مَعَكُمْ مِنَ الشَّاهِدِينَ

 Anyone, irrespective of their faith, sincerity, or purity can read the Quran.
 They can pick it up, evaluate its contents, and even memorize every verse.
-This facet constitutes the physicality of the book, which we call scripture (kitab), but there is another dimension to this book which is the enlightenment and understanding, which is the Hikma (wisdom) embedded in this book.
+This facet constitutes the physicality of the book, which we call scripture (kitab).
+Still, there is another dimension to this book: the enlightenment and understanding, which is the Hikmah (wisdom) embedded in this book.

 This means anyone can evaluate this book, but only the one who is sincere can access the wisdom that is inherent in this book.
 This is because the insincere will be blocked out from ever understanding this book, let alone being able to access the wealth of wisdom it contains.